ibm-cloud-docs/databases-for-mongodb/howto-mongodbee-sharding.md

 ## What problems does {{site.data.keyword.databases-for-mongodb}} EE Sharding solve?
 {: #mongodbee-sharding-how-problem}

 When increased demand or workload requires database scaling, you can scale vertically or horizontally.
-Vertical scaling, adding additional CPUs or RAM, alleviates increased workload but has physical limitations because vertical scaling requires physical hardware.
-ICD supports a maximum of 4TB of storage.
+Vertical scaling, adding additional CPUs or RAM, alleviates increased workload but has physical limitations because vertical scaling requires physical hardware. {{site.data.keyword.databases-for}} supports a maximum of 4TB of storage.
 An alternative to scaling vertically is [sharding](https://www.mongodb.com/docs/v4.4/sharding/){: external}, or horizontal scaling.
 Horizontal scaling adds cluster nodes, enabling data to be distributed as shards among the nodes.
 This distribution allows you to scale proportionally without the same physical limitations as vertical scaling.
 Scaling horizontally, instead of vertically, allows for much greater infrastructure growth and flexibility.

 ## MongoDB EE Sharding Add-On Considerations
 {: #mongodbee-sharding-consider}